podusmonens/podusmonens.github.io/Research.md

 Floridi, L. (2002).
 On defining library and information science as applied philosophy of information. _Social Epistemology_,16(1), 37-49.

 Kuhn, T. (1996). _The structure of scientific revolutions_ (3rd ed.).
 Chicago ; London: University of Chicago Press.

-PhD Candidate, Library and Information Science, City, University of London, 2019- **Provisional thesis title: The Philosophical and Practical Implications of adopting Philosophy of Information as a Conceptual Foundation for Library and Information Science**

-MSc Library and Information Management (Commendation), Northumbria University, 2017 **Dissertation:** A Philosophical Investigation into the Foundations of Information Science

-MA (Hons) Philosophy with Honours of the First Class, University of Glasgow, 2013 **Dissertation:** A Tension in Moral Conservationism